Wenszel/Wenszel/README.md

 ### Hi there

-<p align="center">My name is <a href="www.smaga.dev">Wiktor </a>and I'm 19 years old IT student.
+<p align="center">My name is <b> Wiktor </b> and I'm 20 years old Computer Science student.
 I'm interested in web applications development and want to become full-stack developer in the future.  </p>

 **You can reach me:**